denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 (who work for the company) understand this difference very well.
-Pay attention to the [language of this official post](https://www.reddit.com/r/announcements/comments/39bpam/removing_harassing_subreddits/), announcing the site-wide ban of several controversial subreddits: "We will ban subreddits that allow their communities to use the subreddit as a platform to harass individuals when moderators don't take action.
-We’re banning behavior, not ideas."
+Pay attention to the [language of this official post](https://www.reddit.com/r/announcements/comments/39bpam/removing_harassing_subreddits/), announcing the site-wide ban of several controversial subreddits (emphasis mine): "We will ban subreddits that allow their *communities* to use the subreddit as a *platform* to harass individuals when moderators don't take action.
+We’re banning *behavior*, not ideas."
 The distinction between people, platforms, and practices is clear.
 At least in this instance, Reddit Inc. does not refer to itself as a community.

 The recent [turmoil at Reddit](https://hbr.org/2015/07/how-reddit-the-business-lost-touch-with-reddit-the-culture)